wp-plugins/fancybox-for-wordpress/readme.txt

 [FancyBox](http://fancy.klade.lv/) will NOT be applied on text links, but i will implement a configuration page in the admin panel to optionally customize that and much more stuff in future versions.

-Finally, i have only tested the plugin in WordPress 2.7, but it should work on recent previous versions.
+Finally, i have only tested the plugin in WordPress 2.7, so it's very recomended to use it with WordPress 2.7 or later.
 However, there's no reason why you shouldn't be already using WP2.7, is there? ;)

 = Changelog =

+2.0 Updates:

+* Brand new Options Page in Admin Panel lets you easely customize many options: fancybox auto apply, image resize to fit, opacity fade while zooming, zoom speed, overlay on/off, overlay color, overlay opacity, close fancybox on image click, keep fancybox centered while scrolling.
+* CSS completely updated for FancyBox 1.2.0
+* Captions fixed in IE

 1.3 Updates: